ghc/ghc/docs/users_guide/glasgow_exts.rst

       h :: Int
       h = foo boo

-This program will be rejected due to failing ambiguity check because GHC would not unify type variables `j` and `i`.
+This program will be rejected due to failing ambiguity check because GHC will not unify type variables `j` and `i`.

-The cause is that `i` does not appear to the right of `=>` arrow, and if there is no defaulting (like in case of `Num` constraint) the compiler will make new type variable and fail to deduce `KnownNat` constraint for it.
+Unlike the previous examples, it is not possible(currently) to resolve manually by using :extension:`TypeApplications` the sort of ambiguity, that occurs within a rank-n type, like `(forall i.
+(KnownNat i) => r)`.

 .. note::
     *A historical note.* GHC used to impose some more restrictive and less